Gemm Learning Disclaimer – About Our Claims

 - summaries of conversations with parents.

 The results of the satisfaction survey we send to clients supports the anecdotal feedback we receive.
 It’s a rolling number, but consistently 95%+ of clients answer yes to the question: “Would you recommend us in the right circumstance?”
 This is an indication at least of client confidence in what we are trying to do.
 It is also possible that there is a bias in our responses in favor of those with a positive experience.
-That bias may also explain our very high NPS score of 74 at the time of writing.

 While bias in responses may exist, once our families see the logic of what the software is trying to do and how we can manage the home experience they tend to engage positively in our service.
 The satisfaction survey tells us they see it as worthwhile.